Welcome to the Endurance Nation Race Strategy page for Ironman® Lake Placid!

 The same drill when you come back into town and start lap number two, but you’ll be much more tired.

-Miles 8 to 35: Descent to TT Time
+Miles 8 to 36: Descent to TT Time, with a Bump to Ausable Forks

 If you reference the bike course profile, you’ll see the descent and the rolling to flat sections of Keene, Upper Jay, Jay, and Ausable Forks.
 The first lap is generally free, but by lap two the wind here is pretty significant and can really slow you down you have over-achieved early on.

 Just sit down, relax, and get into a really nice groove.
-In our opinion, this 27-mile section, which you’ll do two times for a total of 54 miles, is essentially free.
+In our opinion, most of this 27-mile section, which you’ll do two times for a total of 54 miles, is almost free.
 Just ride steady, ride your race, and ignore the other athletes around you.
+Especially on the bump part, which you’ll need to spin up.

 After your “free” early miles you’ll turn right on Hwy 86 and effectively cross over to Wilmington before you start the true climb back into town.
 Right away you are slapped with a real solid climb — aka “Foundation Hill.”
 After a way-too-short descent, you have two more short and steep climbs that will test your patience.